imnutt/imnutt.github.io/_posts/2023-08-20-build-the-system-not-the-goal.md

 layout: post
 title: "Build the system, not the goal"
 date: 2023-08-20
+category: Growth
 tags: [Mindset]
 ---

-# Build the System, Not the Goal: Lessons from Atomic Habits
+## Build the System, Not the Goal: Lessons from Atomic Habits

 In his book *Atomic Habits*, James Clear shares a transformative insight: **"Build the system, not the goal."** This concept shifted my perspective on personal growth entirely.
 It emphasizes the power of sustainable habits over the pursuit of a single, fixed outcome.